2024 Scholarships - Lauderdale County | CampusReel

 2024 Lauderdale County Scholarships

 Lauderdale County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 45% of Lauderdale County residents in Alabama over the age of 25 have graduated with a professional degree - 20% have completed high school.
+Despite high costs, 30% of Lauderdale County residents in Mississippi over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Lauderdale County residents in Alabama will continue to need help paying for college.
-2,205 men and 2,119 women are enrolled in grades 9-12 while 2,204 men 3,019 women are currently undergraduates in college.
+It’s clear that Lauderdale County residents in Mississippi will continue to need help paying for college.
+2,610 men and 2,388 women are enrolled in grades 9-12 while 1,185 men 2,302 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Lauderdale County residents and can help pay for school in a variety of ways.
 Lauderdale County scholarships, whether they are exclusively available to Lauderdale County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Lauderdale County residents.

 How much total award money and scholarships are available for Lauderdale County residents?